FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Introduction

-Time series foundation models (TSFMs) have recently gained significant attention in the machine learning community.
-In particular, Chronos \cite{Ansari2024Chronos} in 2024 attracted attention by adapting existing language model architectures through minimal modifications -- requiring only tokenization via scaling and quantization -- and demonstrating strong zero-shot performance across diverse domains including finance, healthcare, nature, retail, mobility and energy~\cite{Ansari2024Chronos,Ansari2025Chronos2}.
-Since then, general-purpose benchmarks such as GIFT-EVAL~\cite{Aksu2024GIFTEVAL} and FEV-Benchmark ~\cite{Shchur2025FEVBench} have adopted similar domain coverage to systematically compare the growing number of TSFMs.
-By learning generalizable representations from large and diverse pretraining datasets, these models often achieve competitive performance on previously unseen data in zero-shot settings, i.e., without any task-specific training, and thus potentially providing large benefits for energy forecasting.
-A detailed description of TSFM architectures and modeling approaches is provided in Section~\ref{sec:related_work} (Related Work).
+Time series foundation models (TSFMs) have recently gained traction in the machine-learning community.
+In particular, Chronos~\cite{Ansari2024Chronos} attracted attention in 2024 by adapting existing language model architectures through minimal modifications -- requiring only tokenization via scaling and quantization -- and demonstrating strong zero-shot performance across diverse domains including finance, healthcare, nature, retail, mobility, and energy~\cite{Ansari2024Chronos,Ansari2025Chronos2}.
+Since then, general-purpose benchmarks such as GIFT-Eval~\cite{Aksu2024GIFTEVAL} and fev-bench ~\cite{Shchur2025FEVBench} have adopted similar domain coverage to compare the growing number of TSFMs systematically.
+By learning generalizable representations from large and diverse pretraining datasets, these models often achieve competitive performance on previously unseen data in zero-shot settings, i.e., without any task-specific training.
+This broad applicability makes them particularly promising for energy time series forecasting.
+In the following, we use the shorter term \textit{energy forecasting} synonymously.
+A more detailed description of TSFM architectures and modeling approaches is provided in Section~\ref{sec:related_work} (Related Work).